sandbox-ai/ali/README.md

 ### Installation

-Clone repo, create new environment, install backend and frontend requirements
+Clone the repo, create a new environment and install backend and frontend requirements:
 ```bash
 git clone https://github.com/sandbox-ai/ali.git
 cd ali